Jaganpro/force-code-review-checklists/apex.md

 - No multiple triggers on the same object
 - Code invoked by triggers is bulkified to process multiple records at once
 - Loops don’t contain SOQL, SOSL, Describe, `sendMails` or HTTP callouts
+- Loops don't contain calls to `@future` methods
-- The transient keyword is used for variables that are not required to maintain page state
+- The `transient` keyword is used for variables that are not required to maintain page state
+- All SOQL queries include a `LIMIT` statement to limit the result set

 #Security